uditgupta115/telecom_cms/README.md

 # Test Cases #

 ### written a few test cases to validate the app data because of time constraint only, I have limited myself like can write testcases for validating the API endpoints payload. ###

+### About renewal handling, I handled in CustomerSubscription model itself and one plan of one type can be active at one time only, though yes, this can be written in some better ways###